mratsim/constantine/README.md

   - elliptic curve arithmetic:
     - on elliptic curve over Fp (EC G1) with affine, jacobian and homogenous projective coordinates
     - on elliptic curve over Fp2 (EC G2) with affine, jacobian and homogenous projective coordinates
+  - parallel multi-scalar-multiplication
-  - currently not exposed: \
+  - currently not exposed: scalar multiplication, pairings an multi-pairings are implemented but not exposed
-    scalar multiplication, multi-scalar multiplications \
-    pairings and multi-pairings \
+  - _All operations are constant-time unless explicitly mentioned_ vartime

+- BN254 arithmetic:
+  - field arithmetic
+    - on Fr (i.e. modulo the 254-bit curve order)
+    - on Fp (i.e. modulo the 254-bit prime modulus)
+    - on Fp2
+  - elliptic curve arithmetic:
+    - on elliptic curve over Fp (EC G1) with affine, jacobian and homogenous projective coordinates
+    - on elliptic curve over Fp2 (EC G2) with affine, jacobian and homogenous projective coordinates
+  - parallel multi-scalar-multiplication
-    are implemented but not exposed
+  - currently not exposed: scalar multiplication, pairings an multi-pairings are implemented but not exposed
   - _All operations are constant-time unless explicitly mentioned_ vartime